karoassociation/Standard/Writerside/topics/2-Objects.md

-# 2 Objects
+# 2 Types

-In Karo everything is an object.
-Every object has a type and a value.
+In Karo everything is a type.
+Every type has a type on its own and a value.
 The type defines what the object can do and the value is the actual data that the object holds.

 A type is defined by a class.
 A class is a collection of properties and methods (Although methods are also properties,